Terranova-Python/TerraPing/README.md

 The tool assumes ping -n syntax for Windows-based systems.
 Update the code for Windows (ping -c) if necessary.

 # Future Enhancements
-Add support for exporting the list of IPs.
+Add support for saving the list of IPs added in a session
-Enable real-time notification (e.g., sound or popup) on connectivity loss.